 Congratulations on your engagement!
-Exciting times ahead for both of you.

-You are going to be on the receiving end of a lot of (sometimes unwelcome) advice and it will all start from the moment you announce your engagement.
+Like it, or not (mostly, not) you are going to be on the receiving end of a lot of (sometimes unwelcome) advice and it will all start from the moment you announce your engagement.

 Generally, couples will set a date, book a venue, and start pulling together a guest list long before we sit down to talk about their ceremony.

-But what if we turned the wedding planning thing on it’s head?

-What if the journey WAS the destination?
+But what if we turned the wedding planning thing on its head; what if the journey WAS the destination?

 What if I told you that you are ALREADY setting the tone for your marriage TODAY?